QualiSystems/cloudshell-orch-sandbox/SandboxOrchestration_specs/save & restore standard.md

 ##### Output - Custom Params
 This object represents custom data for the snapshot.
-The save method can send back any custom data that is needed in order to restore the resource later.
+The save method can send back any custom data that is needed in order to restore the shell later. i.e: saving a script name that that the res
 In most cases, this object will remain empty.

 ```javascript